Gluonic evanescent operators: classification and one-loop renormalization: Introduction

 where $\delta^{\mu_1..\mu_n}_{\nu_1...\nu_n}= {\rm det}(\delta^\mu_\nu)$ is the generalized Kronecker symbol (see Section~\ref{sec:gluonicEvaOpe} for detail).
 This operator is zero in four dimensions but has non-trivial matrix elements such as form factors in general $d$ dimensions.
 For example, its (color-ordered) minimal tree-level form factor can be given as

 which is a non-trivial function of Lorentz product of momenta and polarization vectors in $d$ dimensions.
-The main goal of this paper is studying the classification of such operators and their one-loop renormalization.
+The main goal of this paper is to study the classification of such operators and their one-loop renormalization.

 Unlike the four fermion operators in \eqref{eq:4fermion}, due to the insertion of covariant derivatives and different ways of Lorentz contractions, the gluonic evanescent operators like \eqref{eq:example-op} exhibit richer structures.
 Moreover, at a given mass dimension, the number of all the possible Lorentz contraction structures is finite, which means that the gluonic evanescent operators are also finite, calling for a systematic way to construct their independent basis.
 To classify these operators, it will be convenient to apply the correspondence between local operators and form factors \cite{Zwiebel:2011bx, Wilhelm:2014qua}.
 The main advantage is that form factors are on-shell matrix elements, thus the constraints from the equation of motion and Bianchi identities can be taken into account automatically, see \emph{e.g.}~\cite{Jin:2020pwh}.
 Here, due to the special nature of evanescent operators, the usual spinor helicity formalism will be insufficient.
 Instead, one needs to consider form factors consisting of $d$-dimensional Lorentz vectors (\emph{i.e.}~external momenta and polarization vectors) such as in \eqref{eq:example-op2}.
 Since the Yang-Mills operators contain non-trivial color factors, the form factor expressions provide also a useful framework to organize the color structures.
 One can first classify function basis at the form factor level and then map back to basis operators.
 We will apply a strategy to construct the basis evanescent operators along this line.